 About the Art Lab:Throughout February 2017 we were based at Bradford University's Gallery II, working on the Bradford Arts Lab residency programme.
 We shared some of our thoughts and research here.

 Between January and March 2017 Gallery II at the University of Bradford hosted the third in a series of Art Labs.
 Individuals and groups from a variety of disciplines were invited to use the Gallery as a space in which to share ideas; show and develop new work; host discussions, screenings and workshops; foster new collaborations; and plan long-term projects.
 There was a focus on interdisciplinary learning and varied approaches to research that aim to traverse boundaries between so-called 'hard' and 'social' sciences.

 Each lab has a loose theme or thread that runs through the activity.
-For this Lab they are particularly interested in artists, musicians and creative practitioners working with technology in creative and critical ways - particularly with augmented and virtual reality, mobile devices and cyberspace - and research and practice around labour theory, alternative economies, and feminist and autonomous activity.
+For this Lab they were particularly interested in artists, musicians and creative practitioners working with technology in creative and critical ways - particularly with augmented and virtual reality, mobile devices and cyberspace - and research and practice around labour theory, alternative economies, and feminist and autonomous activity.

 Further Information:- Visit the Project Blog

 - Visit the Gallery II website (updates will follow as the project develops)

 About our proposed projectArt Lab Part 1: Research